ALONE – Frequently Asked Questions

 What is the breakdown of volunteers to staff?

-ALONE has over 500 volunteers.
-These volunteers are supported by 22 staff members.
+ALONE has over 500 volunteers and more than 20 staff members.
 Volunteers and staff work across all the departments.
 Exact number of volunteers may fluctuate throughout the year.

 What do your volunteers do?